 And now, a little citrus chemistry...

-Citrus, for all its marvelous mutability and variation, faces a number of threats, of which probably the most well known is “citrus greening disease” (also called huánglóngbìng or HLB).
+Citrus, for all its marvelous mutability and variation, faces a number of threats.
+The most well known is “citrus greening disease” (also called huánglóngbìng or HLB).
 It is a bacterial disease transmitted tree to tree by sap-sucking insects (phyllids) that originated in Asia and spread rapidly around the world, reaching the United States in 2005.
-Its causes shrunken, misshaped, and bitter fruits to develop, before eventually killing the tree.
-To prevent the spread of greening disease and other citrus diseases (and to avoid a hefty fine), it is incredibly important that plant material (whole plants, twigs, leaves, and yes, even fruits) not be transported, even neighborhood to neighborhood within a city, and to purchase citrus plants from a reputable nursery.
+It causes shrunken, misshaped, and bitter fruits to develop, before eventually killing the tree.
+To prevent the spread of greening disease and other citrus diseases—and to avoid a hefty fine—it is incredibly important that plant material (whole plants, twigs, leaves, and yes, even the fruits) not be transported, even neighborhood to neighborhood within a city, and to purchase citrus plants from a reputable nursery.
 For more information, see SaveOurCitrus Resources.

 Biodiversity and mini citrus

-As mentioned previously, citrus is known for its high-levels of successful cross breeding.
-The majority of commercial citrus are results of crosses, and back crosses, between pomelos, mandarins, and citron.
+As mentioned previously, citrus is known for its high levels of successful cross breeding.
+The majority of commercial citrus are results of crosses and what we call back crosses between pomelos, mandarins, and citron.
 In fact, most of the citrus that you know and love are results of hybrids!
 Take, for example, the common sweet orange.
 Every sweet orange you pick up from the grocery store contains a blend of pomelo genes and mandarin genes.

+Even more interesting?
 This cross breeding has brought into the world many wonderful types of mini citrus.
-Good Land Organics, a farm located in Goleta, CA, grows caviar limes, named for the little “balls” inside the outer peel.
+For example, Good Land Organics, a farm located in Goleta, CA, grows caviar limes named for the little “balls” inside the outer peel.
 They’re a tart treat that is perfect for flavoring water or serving on top of fish.